f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     POST https://{{Appliance1_IP}}:8888/restconf/data/openconfig-system:system/f5-database:database/f5-database:config-restore

-The body/payload must include the test below to specifiy the file to be restored:
+The body/payload must include the text below to specifiy the file to be restored:

 .. code-block:: json

     {
     "f5-database:name": "F5OS-BACKUP-APPLIANCE1{{currentdate}}"
     }

 The system should restore the F5OS and start any tenant configurations.
 You may need to copy a tenant image into F5OS if it has been deleted.

-Restore Using the GUI
+Restore Using the WebUI
 ---------------------

-Currently there is no GUI support for restoration of the confd database, so you’ll need to use either the CLI or API to restore the F5OS database.
-Once the database has been restored (you may need to wait a few minutes for the restoration to complete.)
+Currently there is no WebUI support for restoration of the ConfD database, so you’ll need to use either the CLI or API to restore the F5OS database.
+Once the database has been restored, you may need to wait a few minutes for the restoration to complete.

 Restoring Tenants from a UCS Backup
 ====================================